 Continuing Education and Certification Information

-Certification as a Certified Athletic Trainer (CAT) is available through the BOC.
+Certification as a Certified Athletic Trainer (CAT) is available through the Board of Certification (BOC).
 To become certified, according to the BOC, a person must graduate from a Commission on Accreditation of Athletic Training Education bachelor's degree program and pass the BOC examination (www.bocatc.org).
-According to the U.S. Bureau of Labor Statistics (BLS), licensing is required in 47 states (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), licensing is required in most states (www.bls.gov).
 Licensing typically requires being BOC certified.

 Graduates of undergraduate athletic training program may consider continuing on to the master's degree level, where a degree in kinesiology could offer a concentration in athletic training, or a degree in athletic training could offer degree options in subjects like sports medicine or education.
 These programs could lead to work in universities, corporations or professionals sports.